Duxah/FreePCB-2/README.md

 ![](pictures/gerbv.png)

+Put a shortcut to the viewer in the "Shortcut" folder, which is provided in the root directory of Freepcb2, and then this item will appear in the main File menu.

 ***
 ### `Advantages`
 1. accessibility (it does not have a limit on the number of pins, footprint libraries or any other parameters),